What are the pros and cons of AI?

 Even the best of us are prone to errors, whether it's a lapse in concentration or a simple mistake.
 However, an artificially intelligent machine built to carry out a specific task does not display these idiosyncrasies.

-Online grocer Ocado employs automated machines in its warehouse, where it controls thousands of robots, communicating with them 10 times a second to coordinate the logistics of hundreds of thousands of crates.
+Online supermarket Ocado employs automated machines in its warehouse, where it controls thousands of robots, communicating with them 10 times a second to coordinate the logistics of hundreds of thousands of crates.
+However, it's also worth noting that the system isn't completely faultless: in July 2021, the online grocery retailer was forced to cancel thousands of orders after robots collided at one of its fulfilment centres and caused a fire.

 Similar to Ocado, AI will be utilised in the future to power many of our automated services.
 These could be smart cities that are predicted to improve our environments, or self-driving cars that use AI to navigate roads and assess obstructions.